SRI-CSL/iopc/README.md

 ## Prerequisites

-Using jlambda requires Java, using iop requires Java and Maude.
+Using jlambda requires Java, using iop with the GUI interface also Java.
+Without the GUI front end iop has no prerequisites.

 ## Building and installing